oracle/docker-images/OracleTuxedo/core/README.md

 To assist in building the images, the `buildContainerImage.sh` simplifies the process of ensuring the correct binary archive is available before starting the build process.
 More experienced users are welcome to build the image using their preferred container engine or CI/CD tool.

-## Building Oracle JDK (Server JRE) base image
+## Building the Oracle JDK (Server JRE) base image

 The Tuxedo image uses the Oracle JDK 8 (Server JRE) container image as its base.
 Please follow the [Oracle Java image](https://github.com/oracle/docker-images/blob/master/OracleJava) documentation to build that image before continuing.

-## Building Tuxedo Container Image
+## Building the Tuxedo Container Image

-1. Into an empty directory:
+1. Create a directory on your local system and download the following items into your local directory:
-   * Download the [Tuxedo 22.1.0.0.0 Linux 64-bit installer](http://www.oracle.com/technetwork/middleware/tuxedo/downloads/index.html) from the Oracle Technology Network.
+   * [Tuxedo 22.1.0.0.0 Linux 64-bit installer](http://www.oracle.com/technetwork/middleware/tuxedo/downloads/index.html) from the Oracle Technology Network.
-   * Clone or download this repository
+   * A copy of this repository.
-   * Move the downloaded Tuxedo installer to the corresponding version directory
-   * Optionally download the latest Tuxedo rolling patch from My Oracle Support
+   * (Optional) The latest Tuxedo rolling patch from My Oracle Support.
+2. Move the installer that you downloaded in the previous step to the appropriate version directory (e.g. 21.1.0.0.0) in your local copy of the repository.
-2. Change to the `OracleTuxedo/core/dockerfiles` directory in your local copy of the repository
+3. Change to the `OracleTuxedo/core/dockerfiles` directory in your local copy of the repository.
-3. Run './buildContainerImage.sh' to see the available parameters for this script then follow [the documentation](./dockerfiles/README.md) to build the image.
+4. Run './buildContainerImage.sh' to see the available parameters for this script and then follow the instructions in  [the documentation](./dockerfiles/README.md) to build the image.

-This process builds a container image image named `oracle/tuxedo` tagged by version.
+This process builds a container image named `oracle/tuxedo` tagged by version.
 For example, `oracle/tuxedo:22.1.0.0.0` and `oracle/tuxedo:latest`.

+## Running the Tuxedo Container Image

-You can then start a container based on this image using the following command:
+Once the container image is built, you can now start a container based on this image using the following command:
 ```shell
 docker run -d -v "${LOCAL_DIR}:/u01/oracle/user_projects" oracle/tuxedo:22.1.0.0.0
 ```
-Note: `${LOCAL_DIR}` must resolve to a local directory in which the container can store data.
+Note: The `${LOCAL_DIR}` environment variable must resolve to a local directory in which the container can store data.

 ## Tuxedo Distribution and Documentation